giantswarm/docs/src/content/guides/deploying-istio/index.md

 - Mutual TLS
 - Certmanager

-All of those are deployed but mutual TLS and certmanager.
+With exception of Mutual TLS and Certmanager, all of those are installed.
+As it is mentioned above mutual TLS can impact ongoing traffic, read the [upstream docs](https://istio.io/docs/tasks/security/mutual-tls/) before enable it.
 You can configure the components tweaking the values passed to helm.
 Run `helm inspect install/kubernetes/helm/istio` to display the different options available.

-Although Istio can run in almost every Kubernetes cluster no matter the provider, there are some quirks to consider depending on where the service mesh is deployed.
+Although Istio can run in almost every Kubernetes cluster regardless of the underlying infrastructure, there are some quirks to consider depending on where the service mesh is deployed.

 ### AWS and Azure

+The actual installation is quite simple thanks to helm.
+The following command will deploy all Istio components in a new namespace reserved.

 ```
 $ helm install install/kubernetes/helm/istio --name istio --namespace istio-system
 ```

-### Giantnetes
+### On premises (KVM)

+The main difference with clouds is the ingress gateway service must be type `NodePort`.
+Since there is no automatic mechainism to provide an endpoint, the service is exposed in the host underlaying machine.
+Later, it is explained how to redirect the traffic from the control plane to a second tenant cluster ingress controller.

 ```
 $ helm install install/kubernetes/helm/istio --name istio --namespace istio-system \